 An important thing to keep in mind when using international express is that they calculate bulky cargo by dimensional weight (length*width*height/6000).
 If you ship a product that has a lot of empty space then the cost will be much higher than the items weight.
 If a products actual weight is 500g/item, it could cost 1000g/item in dimensional weight, so it’s important to think about this when you are doing your product research.

-When you have cargo that is 100+Kg, consolidated sea shipment is a good choice for small quantities of goods at a competitive cost.
+When you import from China and have cargo that is 100+Kg, consolidated sea shipment is a good choice for small quantities of goods at a competitive cost.
 The cost is typically one third the cost of Air Express (FedEx, DHL, UPS, EMS etc.).

 A good fit for this type of shipment is for companies that order an item consistantly but in very low quantities.
 These low quantities are too low to ship Less than Container (LCL) but too expensive to ship by express air.
 The best solution would be to use the Amazon FBA shipments.